Shopping will be unavailable through Monday, July 14 due to scheduled maintenance. To place an order, call HMH Customer Service at 800.225.5425.

 Activityset2

-• Paper
+• Paper and pencil

-Activity 1: Counting Techniques
+Activity 1: Counting techniques

+An essential skill for understanding probability is being able to count the number of possible outcomes of an experiment.
 Use this lesson to learn useful counting techniques, including the counting principle and the formulas for permutations and combinations.

 Download the answer sheet.